-The following is a complete list of exhibits filed as part of this Form 10-Q. Exhibit numbers correspond to the numbers in the Exhibit Table of Item 601 of Regulation
+The following is a complete list of exhibits filed as part of this Form 10-Q. Exhibit numbers correspond to the numbers in the Exhibit Table of Item 601 of Regulation S-K.

-S-K. Exhibit Description 3.1 Amended and Restated Certificate of Incorporation filed September 30, 2013 (1) 3.2 Amended and Restated Bylaws (1) 3.3 Amendment to the Company's Amended and Restated Bylaws as approved on July 8, 2019(2) 4.1 Amended and Restated Certificate of Designation of the Series A Preferred filed September 30, 2013(1) 4.2 Amendment No. 1 to the Amended and Restated Certificate of Designation of Series A Convertible Preferred Stock, dated February 28, 2017(3) 4.3 Certificate of Designation of Series B Convertible Preferred Stock, dated February 28, 2017(3) 4.4 2018 Equity Incentive Plan(4)

-4.5 Amendment to the Company's 2018 Equity Incentive Plan as approved by the Board of Directors on May 13, 2019 and the stockholders on July 8, 2019(2)

-- 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act\ - Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act\ 31.2

-32 Certification of Chief Financial Officer pursuant to 18 U.S. C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act\\

-101.INS XBRL Instance Document\

-- 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document\ - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document\ - 101.LAB XBRL Taxonomy Extension Label Linkbase Document\ - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document\

-(1) Incorporated by reference from the Company's Registration of Securities Pursuant to Section 12(g) on Form 10 dated May 14, 2014.

-(2) Incorporated by reference to the Company's Current Report on Form 8-K filed on July 9, 2019.

-- (3) Incorporated by reference from the Company's Current Report on Form 8-K, filed on March 2, 2017. - (4) Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed on November 19, 2018.
+Exhibit Description 3.1 Amended and Restated Certificate of Incorporation filed September 30, 2013 (1) 3.2 Amended and Restated Bylaws (1) 3.3 Amendment to the Company's Amended and Restated Bylaws as approved on July 8, 2019.
+[2] 4.1 Amended and Restated Certificate of Designation of the Series A Preferred filed September 30, 2013 (11) 4.2 Amendment No. 1 to the Amended and Restated Certificate of Designation of Series A Convertible Preferred Stock, dated February 28, 2017[3] 4.3 Certificate of Designation of Series B Convertible Preferred Stock, dated February 28, 2017(3) 4.4 2018 Equity Incentive Plan (4) 4.5 Amendment to the Company's 2018 Equity Incentive Plan as approved by the Board of Directors on May 13, 2019 and the stockholders on July 8, 2019 4.6 Amendment to the Company's 2018 Equity Incentive Plan effective July 8, 2019 as approved by the Board of Directors (5) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act 32 Certification of Chief Financial Officer pursuant to 18 U.S. C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document (1) Incorpo orated by reference from the Company's Registration of Securities Pursuant to Section 12(g) on Form 10 dated May 14, 2014. orated by reference to the Company's Current Report on Form 8-K filed on July 9, 2019. orated by reference to the Company's Current Report on Form 8-K, filed on March 2, 2017. orated by reference from the Company's Current Report on Form 10-Q filed on November 19, 2018. orated by reference to the Company's Registration Statement on Form S-1 filed on August 30, 2019. · / I oraced by reference to the Company's registration statement on Form 3-1 fred on August 30, 2019.

-Filed herewith.

-\\ Furnished and not filed herewith.
+- Filed herewith. - Furnished and not filed herewith.